jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 **Answer:**

-    rwx rwx r-x
+    rwxrwxr-x

-Also, if file qwerty had permissions --- --- ---, what'd be the final file permissions?
+Also, if file qwerty had permissions `---------`, what'd be the final file permissions?

 **Answer:**

-    --- --- r-x
+    ------r-x

 **Using symbolic notation is relative to the file's permissions.**